fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ## Creating "Things" to be assigned to Vantiq

-Create "Things" with the AWS console for assignment to Vantiq in order to make a connection from Vantiq to AWS IoT Core's MQTT.
+Create "Things" with the AWS console to be assigned to Vantiq in order to make a connection from Vantiq to AWS IoT Core's MQTT.

 Go to AWS IoT > Manage > Things, and create "Things" as the followings.
 - Specify the property of a "Thing"
   - The name of a "Thing"